 If you’re in charge of elearning events, or just elearning, Motrain’s Jeff Campbell has a quick and to-the-point word of advice for you.
 Forget gamification.
-If you really want to get results out of participants, replace the word with “Motivation Design.”
+If you really want to get results out of participants, start embracing “Motivation Design.”

 Frictions in virtual elearning

 So you’ve managed to convince an audience to check out your amazing conference.
 Laudable effort, to be sure.
 But when it comes to getting “something” out of them, this is only the beginning.

 Technologies, coupled with our newfound lifestyles, have made it very easy for people to sign up for conferences.
 Even before, we already had the phenomenon of “the conference junkie” who signs up for anything that may come regardless of their actual interest.

 There are of course ways to “nudge” or filter people out of the intended target.
 But the point is larger.
 Once we have a more ideal group of attendees, it is simply not wise to rely on their motivation.
 Attention is, after all, a limited and highly sought after resource, disputed by everyone in the virtual world.
 From your competitors all the way up to the likes of Facebook, Netflix and YouTube.

 So don’t assume that just because they didn’t attend most (or any) of your sessions, it was not something they were actually interested in.
 Consider some possibilities:

 - They forgot.
 It feels almost insulting, doesn’t it?
 But it can be as simple as that.
 And there’s a quick fix that doesn’t involve your feelings.
 Don’t let them forget about your value.